• Skip to main content

 • Salt and Pepper

-Some recipes for Manhattan Clam Chowder call for bacon.
-I skip the bacon, I find it overpowering however chef’s choice!
-If you want to add bacon, I suggest sautéing bacon as a first step, then sautéing vegetables in the leftover bacon grease for added flavor.
-If you want minimal bacon flavor, add precooked chopped bacon as a garnish.
+• Heavy Bacon Flavor: If you want to add bacon, I suggest sautéing bacon as a first step, then sautéing vegetables in the leftover bacon grease for added flavor.

 pot of Manhattan clam chowder

-Being that this is a chowder, it is certainly a thicker consistency (the tomato paste thickens it).
+Being that this is still a chowder, it is certainly a thicker consistency (the tomato paste thickens it).
 If you prefer a little looser of a broth, you can add in extra clam juice (chicken broth will work in a pinch but the clam juice gives better flavor).

 Once you’re ready to serve, top with oyster crackers, and fresh parsley.
 We love dipping crusty bread in this soup, too!
+This user on Reddit seemed to really love it with bread and a lemon slice.

 bowl of Manhattan clam chowder with lemon in background